Dr David Fairhurst is the Post Graduate Development Manager and oversees the Mathematics and Physics portfolio of courses:

 Research interests include:

-- Evaporation of liquid droplets – Although a seemingly trivial problem there are many competing physical process taking place when a droplet of liquid is left to dry on a solid surface: evaporation and phase change, heat flow, convection currents, molecular diffusion, phase change, capillary flow, Marangoni flow to name a few.
-Understanding the evaporation process has implications for heat flow applications.
-Furthermore, if the droplet contains non-volatile components, these will eventually be deposited on the surface in various patterns, such as the commonplace coffee stain in which the dark coffee grains are predominantly deposited around the edge, the centre of the droplet being much paler in colour.
-Understanding and controlling the final deposit is important for many industries from printing to crop spraying.
-Dr Fairhurst's group were the first to discover that poly(ethylene oxide) deposits preferentially in the centre of the droplets, forming a pillar which can be taller than the initial droplet (for example see videos).
+Evaporation of liquid droplets – Although a seemingly trivial problem there are many competing physical process taking place when a droplet of liquid is left to dry on a solid surface: evaporation and phase change, heat flow, convection currents, molecular diffusion, phase change, capillary flow, Marangoni flow to name a few.
+Understanding the evaporation process has implications for technologies including crop spraying, ink-jet printing and heat flow applications.
+His important contributions to this field include:

-- Complex fluids – Most everyday liquids contain a range of various components, which can interact in complex ways.
+Complex fluids – Most everyday liquids contain a range of components, which can interact in complex ways.
 Many foods and drinks contain micron-sized colloidal particles; detergents and cleaning products contain surfactant molecules which have one water-loving end and the other oil-loving end; long chain polymer molecules are added to many products to give particular material and flow properties.
 The team's research in this broad field ranges from the phase behaviour of hard sphere colloidal suspensions, in particular the effect of polydispersity; the non-equilibrium behaviour and rheology of surfactant solutions; foam stability using novel molecules.
+Important contributions to this field include:

 Sponsors and collaborators